junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Sorry, panicked."
 Sam says, slightly apologetically, stuffing the gun back into belt.

 "You need to wear a bell next time."
 Bobby is in front of him now, eyeing the wound that is making his coat a mess.
+That actually pulls Cas's lip up a tiny little bit.

+He tells him, "Dean said that too."

+The bullet hole remains a hole under close checkup glare.
 Looking back into his eyes, Bobby's frowns deepens, "Why ain't it healed already?"

 Cas presses a palm on the new wound, vainly trying to stopping the pained sensation but it's doing nothing.
 More exhausted than before, he starts to think it might be a bad idea to come here.
 "My grace, I'm drained."
 He tells them.